mounir-m4/adaltys-model/README.md

 # adaltys-model
-# a model was created on adobe xd an i turned it into a website using Wordpress(elementor)
+##a model was created on adobe xd turned into a live website using Wordpress(elementor)